 Air Circulation

 Seeds need air, just like seedlings and established plants.
-If the soil is too wet and there is too little air circulation, it can spell death for your seeds before they even have a chance to sprout.
+If the soil is too wet and there is too little air circulation, it will spell death for your seeds – sometimes before they even have a chance to sprout!

 To keep your seeds from suffocating due to lack of air, there are two key things you can do.

-First, keep the soil moist, but not wet.
+First: keep the soil moist, but not soggy.
 Do not over water the soil, and consider using a humidity dome to help you to get the right moisture level.

 How Do I Make Tomato Seeds Germinate Faster?

-If you want to make your tomato seeds germinate faster, there are several important actions you can take.
+If you want to make your tomato seeds germinate faster, there are several ways to do it.

 First, protect your seeds from extreme heat and cold.
 As mentioned earlier, temperature is one of the most important factors that affect seed germination.

-Second, ensure that the soil is moist (not wet!) and the air is humid.
-Seeds will not germinate if there is not enough moisture in the soil and air.
+Second, ensure that the soil is moist (not soggy!) and the air is humid Seeds will not germinate if there is not enough moisture in the soil and air.
 Consider a humidity dome for this purpose.

 Third, make sure that the soil has enough air circulation.
 This means that you should avoid compacted soil both before and after planting.
 It also means that you should avoid over watering your soil.